DrFaust92/terraform-provider-confluent-schema-registry/docs/data-sources/schema.md

 * `schema_id` - The ID of the schema.
 * `references` - The schema references.
 * `schema` - The schema string.
+* `compatibility` - The compatibility level of the schema.